TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

      fake version first, and upgrade them to real structure.
  - [NOTRELEVANT] Fake SCUD Storm
      Realistic replica of SCUD Storm.
 Can be upgraded to real building or detonated.
 Can launch fake SCUD Storm superweapon that will scares your opponents.
-Except the low er building healthpoint, your enemies can't tell are this building real or fake because this building also have the superweapon countdown and also revealed to all players, but when the fake superweapon launched, they will realize that this building do no damages and they were fooled by you.
+Except the lower building healthpoint, your enemies can't tell are this building real or fake because this building also have the superweapon countdown and also revealed to all players, but when the fake superweapon launched, they will realize that this building do no damages and they were fooled by you.
 When upgraded to real version it will reset the countdown, don't think you can cheated the timer with this.